Today, I’d like to welcome author Sandy Bruney to tell us more about her recent release A Question of Boundaries and her upcoming sequel.

 Sandy Bruney is a writer living in North Carolina with her husband and a rescue calico cat.
 She is the author of several works of women’s fiction, but broke away from that genre with the paranormal romance, A Question of Boundaries “because it was so much fun to write.”
 She has also written a non-fiction book recounting her journey with cancer, and co-wrote a psychological thriller with a former newspaper co-worker.

-A Question of Boundaries will be followed by A Question of Loyalty in 2015, also from Astraea Press.
+A Question of Boundaries will be followed by A Question of Loyalty in 2015.
 Find out more about her books at Amazon’s Author Page.

 You can find Sandy online at: